dariashifrina/cuties/README.md

 # Prerequisites
 1. The Video library by the Processing Foundation must be installed in order to run this program.
 Information on how to install the library can be found [here](https://github.com/processing/processing/wiki/How-to-Install-a-Contributed-Library) and the actual library repository can be found [here if you wish to manually install it.](https://github.com/processing/processing-video)
 2. In order to use the webcam feature, you must have a webcam, otherwise the program will fail.
+In order to run a video file, it must be of a video file format supported by GStreamer([valid file types](https://github.com/processing/processing-video/wiki)) otherwise, the program will exit
 3. You must have an understanding of hue, saturation, and brightness in order to calibrate the program.
 Information can be found further down and also [here](https://en.wikipedia.org/wiki/HSL_and_HSV)

 # How to Run